thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

 Channel Creator displays all the videos contained within your YouTube channel.
 You need your Channel ID to configure Channel Creator.
 To get your Channel ID:

 1. Log into [YouTube](https://www.youtube.com/).
-2. In the upper-left corner, click the 3-bar icon {% include inline_image.html file="channel-creator-hamburger" type="png" %}.
+2. In the upper-left corner, click the 3-bar icon {% include inline_image.html file="firetv/channelcreator/images/channel-creator-hamburger" type="png" %}.
 Then select **My Channel**.

-    {% include image.html  file="channel-creator-my-channel" type="png" alt="My Channel" %}
+    {% include image.html  file="firetv/channelcreator/images/channel-creator-my-channel" type="png" alt="My Channel" %}

 3. Copy the ID that appears in the address bar:

-    {% include image.html  file="channel-creator-channel-id" type="png" alt="YouTube Channel ID" %}
+    {% include image.html  file="firetv/channelcreator/images/channel-creator-channel-id" type="png" alt="YouTube Channel ID" %}

 You can also view your YouTube Channel ID from your [Advanced Settings page](https://www.youtube.com/account_advanced).
-To get to Adanced Settings, click your profile icon in the upper-right corner, click the **YouTube Settings** icon {% include inline_image.html file="channel-creator-youtube-settings" type="png" %}, and then click **Advanced** in the Name section.
+To get to Adanced Settings, click your profile icon in the upper-right corner, click the **YouTube Settings** icon {% include inline_image.html file="firetv/channelcreator/images/channel-creator-youtube-settings" type="png" %}, and then click **Advanced** in the Name section.
 Your channel ID appears in the Account information section.

 ## Get the YouTube Developer API Key {#getdevkey}